sarhuang/cosc461/nfa2dfa/README.md

 # nfa2dfa

+## How to run nfa2dfa
+1. Compile and make executable
+2. ./n < input.txt

 ## More about nfa2dfa
 1. The problem I attempted to solve is to take a text file representing a nondeterministic finite automaton (NFA) and translate it into a deterministic finite automaton (DFA).
 You